LeonardoSaccotelli/Numerical-Methods-For-Computer-Science/README.md

      	* QR decomposition
 		* QR with pivoting (rank-revealing algorithm) for image compression
     * Eigenvalues and Eigenvectors
-      * Power Method and Normalized Power Method to compute the absolute dominant eigenvale
+      * Power Method and Normalized Power Method to compute the absolute dominant eigenvalue
       * Normalized Power Method for Google Page Rank
   * Numerical-Projects-Exam